Berky041184/R-Programs/README.md

 This repository contains the following Projects:

 #1.
-Monte Carlo Simulations Of Different Means Estimates.
+Monte Carlo Simulations.
 Date Published: Spring 2014.

-The R code is the entire program and Power Point of Final Results.
-A group project with myself as the R programmer.
+A group project from Graduate School demostrating various mean estimates by using a Monte Carlo Simulation that generated 1 million parameter estimates for each mean method.
+The R code and Power Point of Final Results are provided in the repository.
+The entire R code was done by me and was used for the final conculsions made in the power point.

 Key Files: Monte Carlo Simulations.rtf, Monte Carlo Simulations Presentation.pptx

 #2.